HealthByRo/aa-stripe/README.rst

                                   comment="Comment for internal information") c.charge()

+Upon successfull charge also sends signal, ``charge_charged`` with instance as one parameter.

 There is also a management command called ``charge_stripe`` in case you need to process all the remaining charges.